 Over a year later, on March 17, 1897, architect James Brown Lord filed plans for the new Delmonico’s.
 Lord had recently completed the monumental Beaux Arts-style Appellate Court building and he was riding a wave of favorable press.
 The plans called for an eight-story structure of brick, Indiana limestone and terra cotta that stretched 140 feet back along 44th Street.

-“The entire front on Fifth Avenue will, on the ground floor, be devoted to the dining room,” advised The Times.
+“The entire front on Fifth Avenue will, on the ground floor, be devoted to the dining room,” advised The New York Times.
 “Above will be the ballroom.
 In the rear of the dining room will be the palm garden, encased by glass partition walls, and back of this, separated only by glass, is the café proper, with a separate entrance on Forty-fourth Street.
 The main entrance is also on the side street, where there is a private entrance to let into an elevator to the ball and assembly rooms, which may be cut off from the rest of the house.”

 Six floors of the building were devoted to the restaurant.
 The top two floors were income-producing bachelor apartments.
 Above it all was a roof garden (so popular in days before air conditioning) that would be enclosed by a vault of glass 30 feet high in the winter.